 Prior to 7:50 am students in Gr.
 4-8 go to the gym and the younger students go to the cafeteria.
-Students deposit their cell phones, in the turned off position, in a clearly marked homeroom box in the gym upon entering the building and each teacher is given their respective box at 7:40 am.
+Students deposit their cell phones, in the turned off position, in a clearly marked homeroom box in the gym upon entering the building and each teacher is given their respective box at 7:35 am.

-We ask parents to drop off your children about 7:30 a.m
+We ask parents to drop off your children about 7:30 am

-7:30 am Pre-K 3 - Grade 3 are met by the teachers in the cafeteria and/or go directly to homeroom at 7:35 am.
+7:35 am - Pre-K 3 - Grade 3 are met by the teachers in the cafeteria and/or go directly to homeroom at 7:35

+All students use am.

+the main entrance

 Grades 4-8 meet in the gym.
-The students are dismissed at 7:40.
+The students are dismissed at 7:35 am.
 In the homeroom they unpack and organize their materials for the day.
 7:50 am Homeroom, morning prayer, salute to the flag, birthdays and announcements by the Office 8:00 am Classes begin Morning snacks are provided by parents and vary in time.
-There are four lunch shifts beginning at 10:45 am and ending at 1:05 pm Lunch is preceded or followed by recess.
+There are four lunch shifts beginning at 10:45 am and ending at 12:35 pm Lunch is preceded or followed by recess.
 Lunch and recess are usually 20 minutes each or a total of 40 minutes, for Grades K-8.
-The examination of conscience and closing prayer at 1:55 p.m.
+The examination of conscience and closing prayer at 2:03 p.m.
 2:55 pm Last class ends and preparation for 3 pm dismissal follows.
 3:00 pm Parents are assigned car line color and remain in or by their car until given the all clear from staff.
 3:15 pm Any student that has not been picked up will be sent to Kids' Club.